ksalzke/defer-tag-omnifocus-plugin/README.md

 This action runs the `updateTimedTags` function described below.

+## Show Scheduler Project

+This action navigates to the project used to store the data, and makes its containing folder active so that the information is visible.
+This action is only available when no projects or tasks are selected (so that it is not shown on the share sheet on iOS)

+## Hide Scheduler Project

+This action sets the status of the 'Tag Scheduling' folder to dropped, so that it is not visible.
+This action is only available when the folder has an active status (i.e. its status is not set to dropped.)

 # Functions

 This plugin contains the following functions within the `deferTagLib` library: